nageshs/sandbox/sample/README.md

 ##Getting Started

 The Clover Android SDK is packaged as an Android Library Module.
-To get started with the Clover Android SDK, you can go through the following 4 steps:
+The following steps help you get started with the SDK.

 ### 1: Download the Clover SDK